 This does an obvious dis-service to the general public, and furthermore, should offend those of us taxpayers that fund the CBC in an effort to maintain an unbiased news source with the public’s best interests at heart.
 But it gets worse.
 Because this coverage highlights hypocritical nature of the CBC’s new reportage in a way that no other news story has, at least not in recent memory.

 During the last election cycle, the CBC all but publicly endorsed our current Prime Minister, Justin Trudeau, even in light of Prime Minister Trudeau’s self-admitted history of smoking marijuana.
-Marijuana, it should be noted, comprises the majority of Canada’s drug trade.
+Now, in recent times this has become a legal pass time, with many using items like Blessed CBD oil to help themselves with medical needs.
+However, marijuana, it should be noted, comprises the majority of Canada’s drug trade.
 And it is that same drug trade that gives rise to the sort of gang violence seen on Ottawa’s beleaguered Jasmine Crescent.

 And although Trudeau promises to legalize the still-illicit narcotic in an effort to curb the violence associated with its distribution, there can be no denying that his consumption of the drug literally contributed to that illegal industry to which our nation owes the majority of its serious violent crime, just as his public admission thereof has contributed to the stigma that its consumption is harmless.
-In fact, his rise to power and comments on marijuana have created such a spike in its consumption that our own police chiefs have seen fit to publish a reminder that it remains, in fact, illegal.
+It’s obvious within the USA medical marijuana is beneficial in ways, from improving patients lives, to also decreasing the illicit drug trade with legal products such as this thc infused e liquid and similar marijuana items.
+So it’s no wonder Trudeau is also wanting legalization.
+In fact, Trudeau’s rise to power and comments on marijuana have created such a spike in its consumption that our own police chiefs have seen fit to publish a reminder that it remains, in fact, illegal as of current.
+However, with so many positive outcomes from medical marijuana studies in America, it would seem unfair for Canada to keep that option off the table for many patients with various illnesses.
+Soon enough, citizens will be searching for medical marijuanas doctor near me to seek assistance when it comes to managing their illnesses.
+As long as doctors and facilities stick to government guidelines and rules to make sure it is a safe environment for patients to enter, it should be okay to operate.
+Medical companies can bring in cannabis hazardous waste experts to handle and dispose of any excess or related waste that must be cared for properly.

 And yet, as we see studies indicating marijuana use is at an all-time high (no pun intended) we find the CBC linking gang violence not to a corollary rise in gang activity but rather to… a city Councillor’s decision to post a photo of two pistols?